Want to get to the next level in your career?

-Okay, not every skill you need to learn is lovable on the surface, but you need to find a way like parts of the new skill.
+Okay, not every skill you need to learn is lovable on the surface, but you need to find a way to like parts of the new skill.
 Why?
-If you don’t at least enjoy it a little chances are you will not stick with it.
+If you don’t at least enjoy it a little, chances are you will not stick with it.

 Last Spring, I found out my husband and I were moving to Croatia.
 In order to prepare, I decided I would teach myself Croatian.
-In school, I did not enjoy my language classes and I did not retain the years of education.
+In school, I did not enjoy my language classes and I did not retain the languages I learned.
 What makes Croatian different?
-I focused the opportunities I would have by speaking the language: interacting with new people, visiting local businesses (like yoga and art studios) and traveling to more remote places (with incredible food and wine).
+I focused on the benefits of speaking the language: interacting with new people, visiting local businesses (like yoga and art studios), and traveling to more remote places (with incredible food and wine).

 2. Focus Your Energy On One Skill At a Time

 When looking at the next level in your career, you may find that there are several skills you need to acquire.
 However, it is important that you are only focusing on one at a time.
-Prioritize which one you focus on based on available time, resources and urgency.
+Prioritize based on available time, your resources, and the urgency.
 If there are four skills you want to learn and one of them is a requirement for the job you want, do that one first.

 3. Define Your Target Performance

 As with most things in your professional career, it is important to set a goal.
-You have to have an idea of what success looks like.
+You need an idea of what success looks like.

-Knowing that I would not be investing the time needed to be fluent, my Croatian language target performance is to speak at the level of a Croatian first grader.
+Knowing that I would not be investing the time it takes to become fluent, my Croatian language target performance was to speak at the level of a Croatian first grader.

-My vocab, grasp of grammar and ability to converse should put me right there with the other seven year old kids.
+My vocab, grasp of grammar, and ability to converse should allow me to communicate at least with seven-year-olds.

 4. Deconstruct the Skill Into Sub-Skills